elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

 references(:posts, with: [org_id: :org_id], match: :full)
 ```

-which will help enforce none of the columns in the foreign key can be nil.
+which will help enforce none of the columns in the foreign key can be `nil`.

 ## Summary